spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 }
 ```

+<%(#Expandable title="Can I name the prefab something else?")%>Your choice of prefab name can be anything, but **must** match the string you used for the entity's `Metadata` component when you wrote the entity template function for this entity.

+This is because the FPS Starter Project uses the GDK GameObject Creation package as part of the MonoBehaviour workflow.
+To find out more you can read up about the [MonoBehaviour workflow]({{urlRoot}}/content/intro-workflows-spatialos-entities).<%(/Expandable)%>

+<%(#Expandable title="What's the best way to create a prefab?")%>Prefabs are the Unity Engine approach for creating templates of GameObject hierarchies.
+[Creating Prefabs (Unity Documentation)](https://docs.unity3d.com/Manual/CreatingPrefabs.html) explains how to create one.

+Freshly created prefabs are initially empty, so you can drag other prefabs or GameObjects onto them to add them to the hierarchy.

+It can often be easiest to drag prefabs into a Scene to edit them - just remember to apply your change (in the Unity Inspector panel) and delete them from the Scene when you are done editing!
+In upcoming versions of Unity Engine you will be able to make use of [prefab mode](https://blogs.unity3d.com/2018/06/20/introducing-new-prefab-workflows/) for this task.<%(/Expandable)%>

 <%(#Expandable title="Wait!
 Why aren't we removing the callback when the script is disabled?")%>The GDK automatically clears event handlers when a script is disabled, therefore you do not need to manually remove the `OnHealthPickupComponentUpdated` callback.<%(/Expandable)%>

 This script is mostly standard C# code that you could find in any game built with Unity Engine.
-There are a few annotations which are specific to the SpatialOS GDK, which we can look at more closely.
+There are a few annotations which are specific to the SpatialOS GDK though, let's break those down:

 ```csharp
 [WorkerType(WorkerUtils.UnityClient)]